fsfe/reuse-docs/spec.md

 - Commentable File --- a plain text file that can contain comments.

+- Snippet --- a portion of text in a Commentable File to which different Copyright and Licensing Information applies.

 - Uncommentable File --- either a plain text file that cannot contain comments or a file that is not a plain text file.